akraino-edge-stack/regional_controller-api-server/src/site/docs/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Update the Node identified by ``uuid``.
-The user is allowed to modify the description, hardware or yaml fields of the Node.
+The user is allowed to modify the name, description, and yaml fields of the Node.
-The *hardware* or *yaml* field may not be modified if the Node is in use.
+The *yaml* field may not be modified if the Node is in use by an Edgesite.
+The content provided to the PUT operation, in either YAML or JSON form, should consist of just those fields to be modified.

 ===========  ======================================================================
 Return Code  Reason